dfarrell07/puppet-opendaylight/CONTRIBUTING.markdown

 To verify that the Puppet module behaves as desired once applied to a real, running system, we use [Beaker][13].

-Beaker stands up virtual machines using Vagrant, applies the OpenDaylight Puppet module with various combinations of params and uses [Serverspec][14] to validate the resulting system state.
+Beaker stands up virtual machines or containers, applies the OpenDaylight Puppet module with various combinations of params and uses [Serverspec][14] to validate the resulting system state.

-Beaker depends on Vagrant ([Vagrant downloads page][17]) for managing VMs, which in turn depends on VirtualBox ([VirtualBox downloads page][18]) and the `kmod-VirtualBox` package.
+Beaker depends on Vagrant ([Vagrant downloads page][17]) for managing VMs, which in turn depends on a virtualization provider like [VirtualBox][18]) or [libvirt][20].

 To run our Beaker tests against the primary target OS (CentOS 7) using the recommended RPM-based install method, use: